Donation & gestational carrier facts

 - To expand their family, some patients may need egg, embryo or sperm donation, or a gestational carrier (a type of surrogate) to achieve a healthy pregnancy.

 - Donation and/or use of a gestational carrier in conjunction with assisted reproductive technologies allows an individual or couple to become parents when it may not be possible otherwise.
-This can benefit male/female couples, single patients and LGBTQ+ patients.
+This can benefit male/female couples, single patients and LGBTQIA+ patients.

 - Donation in fertility treatment refers to a couple or individual using sperm, egg(s) or embryo(s) donated by another person in order to achieve pregnancy through in vitro fertilization (IVF) or other fertility treatment.

 - A gestational carrier refers to a woman who becomes pregnant through IVF using embryos created by the intended parent(s) in cases where there is no female partner or when the woman cannot carry the pregnancy on her own.

 - A traditional surrogate becomes pregnant using both her own eggs and uterus, a method that is not allowed in Texas.
 Instead we use a gestational carrier, meaning the woman carrying the child becomes pregnant with the patient’s or a donor’s eggs or embryo(s) for the intended parents.

 What is egg, sperm and embryo donation?

 Donors are used in fertility treatment typically because the recipient(s) are not able to get pregnant using their own sperm, eggs or embryos (fertilized eggs).
 These donations may offer a chance to bring home a baby in situations where it seems otherwise impossible.